Hong Kong government to lead US$5 billion COVID-19 rescue package for Cathay Pacific

 Cathay has furloughed some pilots at overseas bases and cut cabin crew roles in the United States and Canada since the start of the coronavirus pandemic, but has not announced large-scale permanent job losses.

-The airline said on Tuesday it would put in place a further round of executive pay cuts and a second voluntary leave scheme for employees alongside the recapitalisation proposal.
+The airline said on Tuesday it would put in place a further round of executive pay cuts and a second voluntary leave scheme for employees as it considered the optimum size for the business in the future.

-"In the longer term, all aspects of the Cathay Pacific Group's business model will be re-evaluated," the airline said.
+"The infusion of new capital that we have announced today does not mean we can relax.
+Indeed quite the opposite," Cathay Chairman Patrick Healy said in a statement.

+"It means that we must redouble our efforts to transform our business in order to become more competitive."

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments